moggsy74/shinken/doc/source/05_thebasics/macros.rst

 On-Demand Group Macros
 =======================

-You can obtain the values of a macro across all contacts, hosts, or services in a specific group by using a special format for your on-demand macro declaration.
-You do this by referencing a specific host group, service group, or contact group name in an on-demand macro, like so:
+You can obtain the values of a macro across all contacts, hosts or services in a specific group by using a special format for your on-demand macro declaration.
+You do this by referencing a specific host group, service group or contact group name in an on-demand macro, like so:

   * "$HOSTMACRONAME:hostgroup_name:delimiter$"
   * "$SERVICEMACRONAME:servicegroup_name:delimiter$"
   * "$CONTACTMACRONAME:contactgroup_name:delimiter$"

-Replace "HOSTMACRONAME", "SERVICEMACRONAME", and "CONTACTMACRONAME" with the name of one of the standard host, service, or contact macros found :ref:`here <thebasics/macrolist>`.
+Replace "HOSTMACRONAME", "SERVICEMACRONAME" and "CONTACTMACRONAME" with the name of one of the standard host, service or contact macros found :ref:`here <thebasics/macrolist>`.
 The delimiter you specify is used to separate macro values for each group member.

 For example, the following macro will return a comma-separated list of host state ids for hosts that are members of the hg1 hostgroup: